 So you want to become a PADI Divemaster?HIGH FIVE!
 But what is a Divemaster?
 Where do you begin?
 Do you want to get a job as a Divemaster or Scuba Instructor?
 Become a better diver or just do it for the pure fun?
 Whatever the reason, you've come to the right place.
-I'm going to tell you the hows, whats, whens, and everything in between of taking your PADI Divemaster course straight from my own personal experience as a diver that not only did my Divemaster certification to become a better diver, but to actually work as one and get paid to dive all over the world.
+I'm going to tell you the hows, whats, whens, and everything in between of taking your PADI Divemaster course straight from my own personal experience as a diver and founder of the largest online female dive community www.girlsthatscuba.com.
+Not only did my Divemaster certification to become a better diver, but to actually work as one and get paid to dive all over the world.

 How do I become a Divemaster?

 Let's cut straight to it.
 To become a Divemaster you need to meet all these requirements first: